 Vehicular Manslaughter Charges

 In Oklahoma, vehicle manslaughter charges in Creek County don’t generally fall under first or second-degree manslaughter charges, but it can in certain instances.
 Someone who causes the death of another person while driving a vehicle will generally face vehicular manslaughter charges as a result.
 Examples of this could include distracted driving or running a red light and hitting a pedestrian as a result.
 For these cases, the crime is a misdemeanor punishable by up to one year in jail.
 If, however, the death occurred as a result of drinking and driving or similar circumstances, the accused could face a first-degree manslaughter charge, which is a felony.

 With the exception of some vehicular manslaughter cases, someone charged with manslaughter is facing a felony and a potentially significant time in prison.
-The penalties for a felony conviction, even after the sentence is served, can be severe because the accused stands to lose some of their rights.
-If you’ve been accused of manslaughter, speak with a lawyer today to start getting help defending against the charges.
+The penalties for a felony conviction, even after serving a sentence, can be severe because the accused stands to lose some of their rights.
+If you are accused of manslaughter, speak with a lawyer today to start getting help defending against the charges.
 Depending on the facts of your case, there may be a lot they can do to help you avoid a felony conviction or a significant amount of time in jail.

 Creek County Criminal Attorneys

-If you’ve been charged with a crime in Oklahoma our Creek County attorneys can help you.
-Criminal charges are the most stressful types of cases a person can be involved in.
+If you find that criminal charges are against you in Oklahoma, our Creek County attorneys can help you.
+Criminal charges are the most stressful types of cases a person can have against them.
 Our attorneys have years of experience helping people just like you.